 You can view both recorded sessions on our [YouTube channel].
 Simply select the one you want to watch below.

 - The Business Case for Equity, Diversity and Inclusion, 26 July 2-4pm.
 [Watch the recorded session].

 - Changing Perceptions of the Roles of Museums in Interpreting History, 30 July 2-4pm.
 [Watch the recorded session].

 How to get involved in MuseumWIDE

-We are now recruiting a cohort of 10 museums who want to take their Equity and Inclusion agenda forward.
+We have now successfully recruited a cohort of 11 museums who want to take their Equity and Inclusion agenda forward.
 The cohort will have access to a wide range of online training sessions and 1-2-1 support from Isilda.